p14149650/project/readme.md

 ### simple and easy

 - the user was able to understand the website and its elements included in different subsections.
-The user found that the navigation tab was responsive in the way you could size the page and the menu bar would toggle.
+The user found that the navigation tab was responsive in the way you could size the page and the menu bar would toggle as per the device.

 - The users appreciated the fact that an image was included of me and they liked the hover over effect, in the way the image used a rotating transition to show what the particular element was about.